XaviousD/xaviousd.github.io/_posts/2022-06-19-100-days-of-homelab-day-9.md

 # DAY 9

 Sunday Funday.
 Didn\'t do much today, got all the systems backed up so another week in the books.
-As far as other things on the list, yeah, lets just say, i\m a master procrastinator and leave it at that.
+As far as other things on the list, yeah, lets just say, i\'m a master procrastinator and leave it at that.

 * **[COMPLETE]** * Its Sunday, time to run backups. *I do not have this automated yet*
 * **[INPROGRESS]** Fix the template issues causing the /vault/index.html file so its correct and not blanks.